5 Tips to Simplify Group Hotel Bookings

 Thankfully, there are ways to eliminate the stress and hassle of booking group trips — so you can get back to focusing on other essential tasks.

 1. Who’s Going on the Business Trip?

-If you’re also in charge of booking their flights, you must gather the necessary information, such as each party’s full name and date of birth.
-Double-check everything before making the flight reservation — the spelling of their name must match their IDs.
+For booking flights, you’ll need each party’s full name and date of birth.
+Double-check everything before making the flight reservation — the spelling of their name must match their IDs exactly.